Itchen College: Creative Arts Academy

 Newly launched in 2015, the Creative Arts Academy provides students on creative courses with extra support and opportunities to enhance their skills.
-Unlike the Academy of Sport, which is open to all students, this Academy is exclusive to those students on creative courses.

-Students who are part of this Academy have access to work placements in the Creative Industries, frequent trips to both national and international destinations (for example, New York City), and help putting together a creative portfolio ready for when they enter the workplace.
+Students who are part of this academy have access to work placements in the Creative Industries, trips to both national and international destinations (for example, New York City), and help putting together a creative portfolio ready for when they enter the workplace.

-The college collaborates with local Higher Education institutions, like the nearby Southampton Solent University, to help students build their skills and experience.

-Students also have access to the college's new Performing Arts building.

 Courses included within the Creative Arts Academy are: